univention/ucsschool-id-connector/docs/development.rst

 for all specifications found in ``src/ucsschool_id_connector/plugins.py``.
 Search for ``@hook_impl`` in ``src/plugins`` to find them.

-Some of the default plugins are only used if not custom plugins are present:
+Some of the default plugins are only used if no custom plugins are present:

 - create_request_kwargs
 - school_authority_ping